 Introverts are people who draw their energy from within rather than from other people.
 They require a lot of time alone to recharge, and most people just take that as a sign that they don’t want to be bothered and aren’t interested in connecting with others.

 Let’s get real.
-Extroverts are more valued in our society than introverts, at home, in a relationship or in the workplace.
+Extroverts are more valued in our society than introverts, at home, in a relationship, or in the workplace.
 We often speak about the struggles of introversion, but today we are here to rejoice its advantages.

-Understanding Their Limits Socially
+1. Understanding Their Limits Socially

-The way introverts process external stimuli makes them prone to over stimulation and sensory fatigue.
+The way introverts process external stimuli makes them prone to overstimulation and sensory fatigue.
 Over time they learn how to pace themselves, so they can lengthen the time they are social.

-Taking The Time To Actually Rest Up
+2. Taking The Time To Actually Rest Up

-From the weekend’s, work breaks, to vacations, time that others use to party, socialize and engage in any number of activities, introverts will use to actually rest.
+From the weekends, work breaks, to vacations, time that others use to party, socialize and engage in any number of activities, introverts will use to actually rest.
 Their heightened perceptions make a more prominent distinction between rest and low energy activities.

-Excusing Themselves From Parties
+3. Excusing Themselves From Parties

 They know their limits and will do what is best for them.
 Even a seemingly tame and low energy event can quickly drain an introvert’s energy and patience.
 Don’t try to force them to stay, their fatigue will make them irritable and not the most fun to be around.
 On a more compassionate level, if your friend isn’t having fun, why would you make them stay?

-Tapping Into Their Creative Side
+4. Tapping Into Their Creative Side

 Many introverts express a talent or affinity for creative or artistic pursuits.
 Not all introverts are modern Picasso’s though.
-Their inherent creativity may reveal itself in unique perspectives or innovative problem solving.
-No matter the form of creative expression, most introverts excel at redefining standards, showcasing unheard of possibilities and implementing new methodologies on old concepts.
+Their inherent creativity may reveal itself in unique perspectives or innovative problem-solving.
+No matter the form of creative expression, most introverts excel at redefining standards, showcasing unheard-of possibilities, and implementing new methodologies on old concepts.

-Thinking Before Acting
+5. Thinking Before Acting

 The neurological pathways of introverts are longer than other personality types.
 Information is carried through more parts of their brain.
-This helps them commit more to memory, use more analytic parts of their minds and more time to process.
+This helps them commit more to memory, use more analytic parts of their minds, and more time to process.
 They may seem slower in comparison to other personality types and more efficient.

-Looking for answers inside
+6. Looking for answers inside

 Introverts don’t look outside themselves for answers to life’s questions, because they know the only place they can truly find what they need is inside their own heart.

-Being Highly Empathetic And Considerate
+7. Being Highly Empathetic And Considerate

 While social situations can be stressful and tiring for introverts, they have naturally occurring gifts that make them very competent at genuine communication and a strong understanding of other’s situations.
 You can do everything you can think of to hide your feelings or thoughts from them but they are likely to see through it.

-Actively Listening And Genuinely Engaging
+8. Actively Listening And Genuinely Engaging

-If you need a shoulder to cry on, a sincere sanity check, or just a honest conversation; introverts will almost always be a safe bet.
+If you need a shoulder to cry on, a sincere sanity check, or just an honest conversation; introverts will almost always be a safe bet.
 If you bring them a problem you are struggling with, you can bet that they will help you look at it from every possible angle.
 They will walk with you through the confusion; helping you reason the facts, and weighing the options.

 Introverts have a tendency of feeling like they have to ‘catch up’ to the perceived competence of their peers.
 The most effective way to do this is through understanding and nurturing themselves.
-I’m not saying that all introverts are self realized gurus, rather the specific obstacles they face has a tendency of greatly strengthening the dialogue between them and themselves.
+I’m not saying that all introverts are self-realized gurus, rather the specific obstacles they face has a tendency of greatly strengthening the dialogue between them and themselves.